aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 In this walkthrough, we will create an application that uses the main cloud-native components to illustrate their use in a cloud-native application development process.

-This is the first first setup of our example that we will be using throughout the course, so if some concepts will be briefly introduced to get the tutorial up and running.
+This is the first setup of our example that we will be using throughout the course, so if some concepts will be briefly introduced to get the tutorial up and running.